Receipt-Wrangler/.github/integrations/ai.md

     "type": "aiType",
     "url": "url",
     "key": "apiKey"
-  },
+  }
 }
 ```

 - openAiKey: This value is the old way to provide the openAiKey and will be removed on November 1st, 2023.
-- aiSettings.type: Options are openAi or llamaGpt
+- aiSettings.type: Options are openAi, gemini, or llamaGpt
 - aiSettings.url: This value is only used if the the type is set to llamaGpt.
 F.ex, http://192.168.0.200:3000/api/v1/chat/completions
 - aiSettings.key: This value is currently only used if type is set to openAi, this is replacing "openAiKey"